• Skip to primary navigation

 • We like to keep comfort foods in the house at all times, just in case there is an issue.
 For me, these foods are: gluten-free crackers, chicken broth, ginger ale and instant mashed potatoes.
 We make the mashed potatoes using chicken broth to add extra protein.
 When these foods are properly digesting, then we move on to gluten-free toast or a plain piece of bread.

-• Stay away from dairy during your recovery as your villi are in no position to digest it until you begin to recover.
+• Stay away from dairy during your recovery.
+Your villi are in no position to digest it until you begin to recover.
 We use either almond milk or coconut milk to make the mashed potatoes.

 Medicate: